macvk/emailleaktest/README.md

 Please choose the operating system you use, see below.
 [Windows](#windows) or [Linux](#linux)

 ### Windows
-If your operating system is Windows, then you can use [batch file](#windows---batch-file) to do the test.
+If your operating system is Windows, then you can use [batch file](#windows---batch-file) to run the test.

 #### Windows - Batch file